zvovov/tvsongs/README.rst

 Requirements
 ------------
 * The python modules listed in `requirements.txt`_.
-They will be installed automatically:
+These will be installed automatically when you install tvsongs:

   * requests
-  * beautifulsoup4
-  * python-slugify

 * A working Internet connection
 * Name of a TV show. ;)